lepture/authlib/docs/flask/oauth2.rst

         )
         user = db.relationship('User')

 A client is registered by a user (developer) on your website.
+Get a deep inside with :class:`~authlib.specs.rfc6749.ClientMixin` API reference.

 Token
 ~~~~~